This page provides release notes for the Agora MediaPlayer Kit plugin.

 4. Precise volume controls

-To precisely control the playback volume at different stages, the broadcasters can adjust the local and remote playback volume separately, which improves the user experience on both the playback and subscription ends.
+To precisely control the playback volume at different stages, the hosts can adjust the local and remote playback volume separately, which improves the user experience on both the playback and subscription ends.

 5. Getting playback information

-The broadcaster can actively obtain various playback information, such as current playback progress, playback state, and detailed media stream information.
+The host can actively obtain various playback information, such as current playback progress, playback state, and detailed media stream information.

 6. Registering observer and monitoring events